census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 Integrate with Azure Functions
 ##############################

 Users who want to capture custom telemetry in Azure Functions environments are encouraged to used the OpenCensus Python Azure Functions `extension <https://github.com/census-ecosystem/opencensus-python-extensions-azure/tree/main/extensions/functions#opencensus-python-azure-functions-extension>`_.
-More details can be found `here <https://docs.microsoft.com/azure/azure-functions/functions-reference-python?tabs=application-level#log-custom-telemetry>`_.
+More details can be found in this `document <https://docs.microsoft.com/azure/azure-functions/functions-reference-python?tabs=application-level#log-custom-telemetry>`_.

 References
 ----------